tbreuss/local-dev/README.md

 - [Included Docker Images](#included-docker-images)
 - [Links](#links)

 ## Goals

 - Support for local development of multiple docker services with API interdependencies
-- Ability to use *.test domain names from Mac host
+- Ability to use *.test domain names from macOS host
 - Ability to use same domain names inside Docker containers
 - Support for HTTP and TCP routes
 - Support for HTTPS (without self-signed certificate so far)
 - No more messing around in /etc/hosts

 ## Prerequisites